MadhanKumarR150896/.RESOLVE/README.md

 ### Frontend Engineering

-#### **Role-Based Dashboard UI**
+#### **Role-Based UI**

-- **User View:** A clean minimal setup to create new tickets, track real-time resolution status and view historical ticket logs.
+- **User View:** A clean minimal UI to create tickets, track real-time resolution and view historical ticket logs.
-- **Agent View:** An agent can create tickets, while also extending to lock or claim tickets, update status, record public and internal comments.
+- **Agent View:** A tabular UI for agent specific dashboard with **Drag and Drop** feature, **Multiple ticket Update**,while extending to lock or claim tickets and record internal comments.
-- **Sorting and Filtering**: A fetaure-rich dedicated agent dashboard is currently in development where the agent can sort and filter tickets across multiple columns.
+- **Sorting and Filtering**: Column specific **Sort and Filter** through custom cursor with keyset pagination paired with **infinite scroll**.

 #### **Performance & State Management**

-- **UI State:** Managed auth state like logged in profile details via **React Context API** and **Zustand** for lightweight, toaster UI updates.
+- **UI State:** Managed auth state like logged in profile details via **React Context API** and **Zustand** for multiple ticket update and toaster UI updates.
-- **Server State & Caching:** Powered by **TanStack Query** for automatic re-fetching, and zero-latency UI transitions when updating tickets.
+- **Server State & Caching:** Powered by **TanStack Query** for efficient caching, re-fetching and zero-latency UI transitions.
-- **Real-time Updates:** Integrated **Realtime** by supabase for instant updates across individual ticket view and also centralized tickets queue.
+- **Real-time Updates:** Integrated **Realtime** by supabase for instant updates across individual ticket view and centralized tickets queue.

 ### Backend Engineering

-The entire business logic is decentralized away from the client-side and locked within the database layer.
+The business logic is decentralized away from the client-side and devised within the database layer.

 #### **Profile Administration & Access Control**

-- **Row-Level Security (RLS):** Agents can read/update all tickets in the queue, while Users are strictly limited to viewing and interacting only with the tickets they created.
+- **Row-Level Security (RLS):** Agents can read/update all tickets in the queue, while Users are limited to read/update only the tickets they created.
-- **Administrative Guardrails:** Profile's active status can be toggled in the custom profiles table to block unauthorized or rejected accounts from signing in entirely.
+- **Administrative Guardrails:** Profile's active status can be toggled in the profiles table to block unauthorized signin and setup a trigger to check the profile's status while signing in.

 #### **Secure Data Isolation & Workflows**

-- **Front-end Constraints (Supabase RPC):** Ticket creation and updates are exclusively handled via Stored Procedures (**Remote Procedure Calls**) preventing from overriding the intended data structure or manipulating parameters through client-side code.
+- **Front-end Constraints (Supabase RPC):** Ticket creation and updates are handled through **Remote Procedure Calls** preventing from overriding the intended data structure or parameters through client-side code.
-- **Database Triggers & Functions:** Implemented automated Postgres triggers to strictly enforce ticket lifecycle rules.
-For example, a trigger validates that a ticket's status flow is sequential, preventing a ticket from moving directly from "Open" to "Resolved".
+- **Database Triggers & Functions:** Implemented Postgres triggers to strictly enforce business logic, such as to validate if a ticket's status flow is sequential, preventing a ticket from moving directly from "Open" to "Resolved".

 ## Authors